BlanchDev/RegStyler/README.md

    bun install
    ```

-4. Create a `.env` file in the root directory and add your Firebase configuration:
+4. Create a `.env.local` file in the root directory and add your Firebase configuration:

    ```env
    VITE_API_KEY=